phalem/KLIFSAI/README.md

 The aim of the project is to help any Cancer Institute or Research institute to develop selective cancer drug for FREE or cheap price.

-ّ`Data will be provided with the paper of every kinase, but the RF model will be provided as soon as it has been completed`
+`Data will be provided with the paper of every kinase, but the RF model will be provided as soon as it has been completed`

 For any further details or questions please contact me at: moh.acad@protonmail.com